Identity Governance and Administration: Using IGA for Security and Compliance

 Aligning workflows with the governance of user accounts involves integrating management practices into various business processes and workflows.
 Businesses can achieve this alignment by following these steps:

-1. Assess and Define Requirements: Understand your organization’s specific identity governance requirements.
-Identify the regulatory compliance standards, industry best practices, and internal policies that should be followed.
-This assessment will help define the foundation for aligning workflows with your policies.
+1. Assess and Define Requirements: Understand your organization’s specific identity governance requirements and determine the regulatory compliance standards, industry best practices, and internal policies that you should follow.
+This assessment will help define how you should align workflows with your policies.

 2. Map Processes: Identify your organization’s key workflows and processes involving IDs and access management.
 This could include onboarding/offboarding employees, granting access privileges, handling access requests, and periodic access reviews.
 Map out these processes and understand the roles, responsibilities, and steps involved.